 Pros and Cons of Direct Sowing

 Direct sowing involves planting seeds directly into the soil where they will grow.
-This method is less labor-intensive and allows plants to establish strong root systems from the start.
+This method is less labour-intensive and allows plants to establish strong root systems from the start.
 However, direct sowing can be less reliable, as seeds are more vulnerable to pests, diseases, and adverse weather conditions.
 Additionally, some vegetables may require thinning to ensure proper spacing.

 Benefits of Transplanting